-- The picture shows an art classroom.
-There are four students working at tables.
-There is a teacher helping the students.
-SAY - SAN If you need to hear the description again, let me know and I will read it to you.
+SAY If you need to hear the description again, let me know and I will read it to you.

-No. Item Score 0 Score 1 SAY Imagine you are in an art classroom.
-Incorrect response/not relevant/completely unintelligible/no response/response contains no English/"I don't know." • Correct response.
-2 SAY A teacher is holding some markers.
+No. ltem Score 0 Score 1 SAV Imagine you are in an art classroom.
+Incorrect response/not relevant/completely unintelligible/no response/response contains no English/"I don't know."
+Correct response.
+5 A teacher is holding some markers.
 Some students need markers.
 What can the teacher do?
-Anchor: o Teacher.
-Anchor: m SAY One of the students is drawing a picture.
+NEXT Anchor: • Teacher.
+Anchor: • Pass out markers/crayons/paint. ю Cone of the students is drawing a picture.
 What supplies would she use to draw the picture?
-Anchor: o Tables.
-Anchor: 4 SAN Some students are holding paint brushes.
+NEXT Anchor: • Tables.
+Anchor: • Paint/blocks/art supplies.
+4 SM Some students are holding paint brushes.
 What can they do with them?
-Anchor: o I forget.
+NEXT Anchor: • I forget.
 Anchor: o Paint/color.

 No. Item Score 0 Score 1 Score 2 i For questions 5-7, if the student gives a one-word response, say, "Tell me more."
 Response is not relevant.
 Response contains no English.
 No response, "I don't know," or is completely unintelligible.
 Response is limited or partially relevant.
 Errors in grammar, pronunciation, or intonation impede meaning.
 Response is relevant.
 Errors in grammar, pronunciation, or intonation do not impede meaning.
-2 SAN What is something you can use to make a craft or a piece of art?
-I Wait for the student's response.
-SAN How do you know?
-NEXT Anchor: Class.
+2 What is something you can use to make a craft or a piece of art?
+Wait for the student's response.
+How do you know?
+NEXT Anchor: • Class.
 [Examiner: How do you know?]
 (No response.)
 Anchor: Art things.
-[Examiner: How do you know?]
+Art things.
+Examiner: How do you know?]
 (Pointing.)
 [Examiner: Tell me in words.]
 (Shakes head.)
-Anchor: Lots of glue.
+Anchor: • Lots of glue.
 [Examiner: How do you know?]
 Because that's what I use a lot.
-9 SAW There is a clock on the wall.
+9 There is a clock on the wall.
 What is a clock used for?
-Anchor: (Response in primary language.)
-Anchor: o Ticking.
+NEXT Anchor: • (Response in primary language.)
+Anchor: Ticking.
 [Examiner: Tell me more.]
 (No response.)
-Anchor: o Telling time.
-It appropriate, you may point to the entire scene.
-SAN The art class will end soon.
+Anchor: • Telling time.
+4 If appropriate, you may point to the entire scene.
+The art class will end soon.
 What might the students need to do before the class ends?
-Anchor: Umm, yes [Examiner: Tell me more.]
-Umm, no. Anchor: • Finish.
+NEXT Anchor: • Umm, yes · [Examiner: Tell me more.]
+Umm, no. Anchor: Finish.
 [Examiner: Tell me more.]
-No. Anchor: Clean up.
+Anchor: • Clean up.